The Amazon Outage Is a Warning. Is Your AI Agent Flying Blind?

 Without it, agents are “flying blind,” making decisions that are hypothetically optimal in a vacuum but operationally disastrous in the real world.

-The Runtime Aware Evolution: Simulating Reality
+The Evolution: Runtime Aware Development

 By giving AI agents visibility to runtime awareness they can preview and simulate the runtime impact of a change before it reaches scale.
-It allows the AI to ask:
+It allows the AI agent to ask:

 “If I apply this logic to the current live traffic pattern, what happens to the call stack?”
 This “ground truth” feedback loop prevents hazardous hallucinations before they ever leave the authoring stage.

-By grounding AI agents in execution-level reality across all environments, we can ensure that code validation is based on how the system actually works, not just how the “map” of the source code looks.
+By moving to a runtime-aware model, we move from a reactive activity into proactive authoring.
+This provides the “machine-speed” governance required to match AI velocity.
+It ensures code validation is based on how the system actually works, not just how the “map” of the source code looks.

 The Solution: Lightrun MCP and Production-Grade Engineering